What to Wear for Outdoor Winter Workouts

 Mid Layers for Winter Workouts

-1. Nike Hoodies and Pullovers
+1. Nike Hoodies and Sweatshirts

 Especially important for low-intensity exercise, mid layers add insulation in winter conditions.
-Find soft, fleece hoodies that feature Nike Therma-FIT materials to retain body heat or long-sleeve training tops with Therma-FIT ADV — engineered thermal fabrics that keep you warm without overheating.
+Find soft, fleece hoodies that feature Nike Therma-FIT materials to retain body heat or long-sleeve training tops with Therma-FIT ADV—engineered thermal fabrics that keep you warm without overheating.

 2. Nike Joggers

 Pull Nike joggers over your leggings for an extra layer of insulation in frigid conditions.
-Nike Tech Fleece joggers easily fit over base layers with extra room in the thighs but have a tapered ankle to trap in heat.
+Nike Tech Fleece joggers easily fit over base layers with extra room in the thighs, but have a tapered ankle to trap in heat.

-Find soft, fleece joggers or joggers outfitted with Nike Therma-FIT technology to retain body heat throughout a workout.
+Find soft, fleece joggers or joggers outfitted with Nike Therma-FIT Technology to retain body heat throughout a workout.

 (Related: The Best Men's and Women's Joggers by Nike to Shop Now)

-3. Nike Cold-Weather Vests
+3. Nike Cold-Weather Gilets

 Outer Layers for Winter Workouts